0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

 ### Notes

-1. C++: performance, memory, optimization, safe or not; scope ({})( where we can access the function/object/... ) and lifetime; make code clearer.
+1. C++: performance, memory, optimization, safe or not; scope ({})( where we can access the function/object/... ) and lifetime; make code clearer; compile time and runtime; limitation and usage; definiton.